 September 1 - Experience Reports - All Experience Reports are due September 1.

-Fall - The Fall Re-Entry Retreat serves as an opportunity to debrief the international experiences, explores the intersection of gender and leadership, and positions the VIH Scholars to affect change locally through their CEEs.
+Fall - The Fall Re-Entry Conference serves as an opportunity to debrief the international experiences, explores the intersection of gender and leadership, and positions the VIH Scholars to affect change locally through their CEEs.

 November - January - CEE - The Community Engagement Experience (CEE) centers on the concept 'Think Globally; Act Locally.'
 VIH Scholars are charged with forming a team and using their new-found skills, knowledge, and passions to impact their local communities in a positive, innovative way.